 DOE, the federal agency that manages nuclear weapons complexes, must be required to clean up contaminated areas.
-If DOE proposes waste disposal facilities on site, the agency should be required to obtain approval the of the affected local governments.
+If DOE proposes waste disposal facilities on site, the agency should be required to obtain approval of affected the the local governments.
 Such facilities should be located in isolated areas, away from populations, including farmed areas, critical wildlife areas and waterways, and must meet EPA and Nuclear Regulatory Agency standards.